 The Montana World Affairs Council is a nonpartisan, nonprofit organization dedicated to fostering global understanding and awareness in Montana’s communities and classrooms.

-Over the past nearly two decades, the Council has hosted or co-sponsored over 300 community and school programs across the state.
+Over the past two decades, the Council has hosted or co-sponsored hundreds of community and school programs across the state.
 Our education programs are statewide, although our main office is in Missoula.
 A wide range of programs have now grown outward across Montana, reaching schools and classrooms in over thirty counties and on five reservations.
 We have hosted more than 35 Council in the Classroom interactive video-conference programs, which has connected nearly 3000 students from 38 different schools with international experts on a wide range of topics.

 From Wolf Point to Stanford, Missoula to Columbia Falls, Helena to Bozeman and Billings to Plevna, Council programs provide opportunities to think critically and to engage in conversations about international affairs and responsible global citizenship and diplomacy.